fx5/usbdmx/README.txt

 Should be more or less api-compatible with the original Windows-Driver.
 BSD-License.

-Based upon hidapi from Alan Ott which is released under several licenses.
+To use the inerface without root-privileges:
+# cp 50-usbdmx.rules /etc/udev/rules.d/

+To use the non-static-version "usbdmx_example":
+$ LD_LIBRARY_PATH=. ./usbdmx_example

-Copyright (c) 2010, Frank Sievertsen
+Copyright (c) 2011, Frank Sievertsen
 All rights reserved.

+Based upon hidapi Copyright (c) 2010 Alan Ott.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: